 This report is part of a work program made possible through funding by Energy Consumers Australia.
-We would also like to thank Helen, Dianne and Michael for their contributions to this report.
+We would also like to thank our clients and financial counsellors Dianne and Michael for their contributions to this report.
 The views expressed in this report do not necessarily reflect those of Energy Consumers Australia.